lh3/minigraph/README.md

 Minigraph borrows ideas and code from [minimap2][minimap2].
 It is fairly efficient and can construct a graph from 90 human assemblies in a couple of days using 24 CPU cores.
 Older versions of minigraph was unable to produce base alignment.
-The latest version can. **Please add option `-c` when doing alignment or generating graphs.**
+The latest version can. **Please add option `-c` for graph generation** as it generally improves the quality of graphs.

 ## <a name="uguide"></a>Users' Guide